alexmacarthur/typeit/README.md

 ### Download the Plugin

-Download the ZIP, clone this repo, or use npm with `npm install typeit`.
+Download the ZIP, clone this repo, or install via npm with `npm install typeit`.

 ### Initializing on Your Site